 Comparisons with non-Indigenous Australians are available from the 2019 National Drug Strategy Household Survey, which included a small sample of Indigenous Australians.
-Of survey participants, Indigenous Australians aged 14 and over were 1.4 times as likely to report using illicit drugs in the last 12 months compared with non‑Indigenous Australians (23% compared with 16%, respectively).
-Between 2010 and 2019, the proportion of Indigenous Australians who used substances in the last 12 months did not show a clear trend (AIHW 2020).
+Of survey participants, Indigenous Australians aged 14 and over were 1.4 times as likely to report using illicit drugs in the last 12 months compared with non‑Indigenous Australians (23% compared with 16%, respectively) (AIHW 2020).

 Figure 2.17.2: Substance used in the last 12 months, by type of substance and sex, Indigenous Australians aged 15 and over, 2018–19